Types of image descriptions

 Logo without alt text:

-Since the image did not have alt text, sighted users will see a broken image with a file name like “Untitled.jpg.”
+Since the image did not have alt text, sighted users may see a blank rectangle, broken image icon, or its file name like “image4281”.

 How common is this missing alt text problem?

-How can Alternative Text matter to you or someone you know?
+How does alternative text matter to you or someone you know?

 Which applies to you, your family, a colleague, or another person in your life.